Multi-Disciplinary Studies with a Fieldwork Component

 VU follows a modular academic structure.
-The summer is divided into three sessions (called blocks) which are each two weeks in length.
+The summer is divided into two sessions (called blocks) which are each two weeks in length.
 You will take one course during each block that correspond with the program title.

 Students must have a minimum grade point average of 3.00.